 The beauty of the chocolate ganache drip recipe I shared was that it was drop dead simple.
 Two ingredients, minimal equipment, and a tablespoon.
 Voila!
-I've received queries asking if you can straight up substitute the dark chocolate with white for a white drip and that is a straight up NO. White chocolate has a much higher fat content ratio than dark and behaves very differently - the glaze itself is more viscose and drips slower than a normal chocolate ganache would, and also if you add more fat to it, ie butter, it'll head so far into splitsville that there is no hope in saving it either.
+I've received queries asking if you can straight up substitute the dark chocolate with white for a white drip and that is a straight up NO. White chocolate has a much higher fat content ratio than dark and behaves very differently - the glaze itself is more viscose and drips slower than a normal chocolate ganache would, and also if you add more fat to it, ie butter, it'll will run the risk of separating and be impossible to save.
 Slam-dunk-bin situation.

 But fret not, white chocolate drip is AS EASY as my normal chocolate drip again - 2 ingredients, minimal equipment, and yup, a tablespoon.

 150g white chocolate, chips/buttons/chopped (I use Callebaut but Green & Black's is great too)

 Boil the cream in a saucepan over medium heat, stirring to avoid it catching at the base and burning, till reaching a soft bubbly simmer.

 Pour straight on to the chopped white chocolate and let rest for 10-20 seconds before stirring gently to melt all the chocolate and reach an even glossy consistency.

 If all the chocolate has not melted yet, blast it in the microwave for a few seconds or place over a double boiler and stir till melted.
 If you see it separating or looking a bit splitty add a dash of boiled cream to it to bring it all together.
 Your glaze is ready to use when it's between 30-35 degrees.